 Military service prompts minor reform

-There was little momentum in the broader community for a change to Indigenous voting rights until after the Second World War.
+There was little momentum in the broader community for a change to First Nations voting rights until after the Second World War.
 The injustice of permitting an Aboriginal or Torres Strait Islander man to fight – and possibly die – for his country, but not to vote, was clear to many.

 In March 1949 Prime Minister Ben Chifley introduced an amendment to the Commonwealth Electoral Act 1918.
 This extended the right to vote in federal elections to any Indigenous person who had been a member of the defence forces.